-The Public Employment Discrimination Law prohibits discrimination in state employment based on disability unless the disability prevents satisfactory work performance (FL Stat.
+The Public Employment Discrimination Law prohibits discrimination in county and municipal employment based on handicap if the individual is the most competent and able to perform the services required (FL Stat.
 Sec.
 112.042).
-The state's Vocational Rehabilitation Law prohibits public employers from discriminating against individuals with disabilities, including those who use a service animal (Sec.
+The state's Vocational Rehabilitation Law prohibits public employers from discriminating against individuals with disabilities, including those who use a service animal (FL Stat.
+Sec.
 413.08).
-Under this law, "disability" is defined as being deaf, hard of hearing, blind, visually impaired, or otherwise physically disabled.
-Definitions
+Under this law, "disability" is defined as a physical or mental impairment that substantially limits one or more major life activities.

 A physical or mental impairment that substantially limits one or more major life activities

 Having a record of such an impairment

 Being regarded by others as having such an impairment

 The term "physical impairment" includes any physiological disease, disorder, cosmetic disfigurement, anatomical loss, or any other impairment that would require special education or related services.
 The term "mental impairment" means any mental or psychological disorder, such as mental retardation, emotional or mental illness, and other specific learning disabilities.